Crop Residues, their Types, Management and Uses

 Modern agriculture practices have resulted in the reduction of soil organic matter.
 The decline in water infiltration and plant residues has reduced microbial and invertebrate activities in soil.

-Especially, we can see the decrease in earthworm population in the soil due to the absence of organic residues and the burning of these residues.
+We can especially see the decrease in the earthworm population in the soil due to the absence of organic residues and the burning of these residues.

-This will hinder the crop yield if not taken seriously and create an imbalance in soil nutrients.
+If not taken seriously, this will hinder the crop yield and create an imbalance in soil nutrients.

-Using the crop residues might help maintain a huge amount of organic matter in the soil, essentially where crop rotation is included and green manure or green leaf manure is incorporated for a short period.
+Using the crop residues might help maintain a considerable amount of organic matter in the soil, essentially where crop rotation is included, and green manure or green leaf manure is incorporated for a short period.

-Biological nitrogen fixation by leguminous crops and the recycling of fixed N when leguminous crop residues are returned to the soil is the best example of how residues can be beneficial for the soil to uphold nutrients.
+Biological nitrogen fixation by leguminous crops and the recycling of fixed N when leguminous crop residues are returned to the soil are the best examples of how residues can benefit the soil to uphold nutrients.

-Although crop residues contain both macro and micronutrients, only the macronutrients like nitrogen, phosphorus, potassium and sulfur are economically significant.
+Although crop residues contain macro and micronutrients, macronutrients like nitrogen, phosphorus, potassium, and sulfur are economically significant.

-It is considered that 1 ton of straw contains 16 % of nitrogen, 5 % of Phosphorous and 35 % of potassium.
+It is considered that 1 ton of straw contains 16 % nitrogen, 5 % phosphorus, and 35 % potassium.

 • Protecting soils against soil erosion and improving water retention

-Soil erosion is a major threat to agriculture as it removes nutrients in the soil abundantly.
+Soil erosion is a significant threat to agriculture as it abundantly removes nutrients in the soil.

 Soil or wind erosion can be controlled through crop residues by reducing wind speed for soil particle movement and reducing soil surface runoff by increasing infiltration rate.